S3-working-group/s3-practical-guide/src/title.md

 **Equivalence:** *People affected by decisions can influence and change them on the basis of reasons to do so.*

-**Transparency:** *All information is availble to everyone in an organization, unless there's a reason for confidentiality.*
+**Transparency:** *All information is available to everyone in an organization, unless there's a reason for confidentiality.*

 **Accountability:** *Respond when something is needed and be accountable for doing what you agreed to.*